Koredotcom/docs/docs/xo/quality-management/analyze/conversation-mining.md

 * **Kore Evaluation Score**: Shows the Kore Evaluation score (Auto QA Score) for the interaction based on the relevant evaluation form.
 * **Supervisor Auditor Score**: Shows the Supervisor Audited score if the interaction has already been audited/manually evaluated.
-* **Sentiment Score**: Shows the system generated sentiment score for the interaction based on the context of what was said in the interaction by the customer.
+* **Sentiment Score**: Shows the system generated sentiment score for the interaction based on the context of what was said in the interaction.
-* **Moments**: The Moments column shows the counts for adherences, violations, and omissions related to the configured metrics of the interaction.
+* **Moments**: Shows the Moments column counts for adherences, violations, and omissions related to the configured metrics of the interaction.
 <img src="../conversation-mining/images/conversation-mining-moments.png" alt="Interactions Filters" title="Interactions Filters" style="border: 1px solid gray; zoom:80%;">

-When clicked, a drop-down shows the following three categories of metric:
+When you hover over the listed **Moments**, the following metrics are displayed:

-* **Adherences**: Metrics that were met during the conversation.
+* **Questions Adherences**: By Question Metrics that were met during the conversation.
 * **Violations**: Speech-based violations that occurred.
-* **Omissions**: Metrics not adhered to, including playbook steps and dialog tasks.
+* **Omissions**: Metrics not adhered to; including playbook steps, dialog tasks, and by question metrics.

-By clicking any of the interactions items, such as Agents, Actions, Kore Evaluation Score, and Moments, the Conversation Mining provides the following filters (Interactions of interest with) to drill down:
+Clicking on an interaction opens the corresponding AI assisted manual audit page that allows the user to view the conversation history and the recording.
 <img src="../conversation-mining/images/conversation-mining-interaction-filters.png" alt="Interactions Filters" title="Interactions Filters" style="border: 1px solid gray; zoom:80%;">

 Auditors can check the following near-miss scenarios by reviewing metrics on the audit screen: